Sport·Pastimes

 " Doubtless God could have made a better berry, but doubtless God never did ";

-and so, if I might be judge, God never did make a more calm, quiet, innocent recreation than angling
+and so, if I might be judge, God never did make a more calm, quiet, innocent recreation than angling.’

-Complete Angler is the one cast off by its subtitle The Contemplative Man's Recreation with its graceful evocations of a life free from hurly-burly in the company of friends intent on physical and moral sustenance.
+The most enduring distinction of the Complete Angler is the one cast off by its subtitle The Contemplative Man's Recreation with its graceful evocations of a life free from hurly-burly in the company of friends intent on physical and moral sustenance.
 The range of perspectives that Walton brings to bear on his rural descriptions embrace literature, poetry, music and anecdote.

 More details